October 7, 1999: The day John McEnroe started his Davis Cup captaincy with a verbal double fault against next foe Zimbabwe

 “They are going to pick a surface that they feel they have the best chance of beating us on, which will probably be cow dung.”

-In the end, Pete Sampras would not attend the event, having injured his hip in the Australian Open semi-finals against…Andre Agassi.
+In the end, Sampras would not play the tie, having injured his hip in the Australian Open semi-finals against none other than Agassi.
 McEnroe would fly to Zimbabwe with Agassi, Chris Woodruff, Alex O’Brien and Rick Leach.
-The tie was also held indoors, on hard courts (not on cow dung).
-The United States would survive a big scare in Harare, only winning 3-2, with Woodruff prevailing against Wayne Black in the decider, 6-3, 6-7, 6-2, 6-4.
+The tie was held on indoor hardcourts (not on cow dung).
+The United States would survive a big scare in Harare, only scraping through 3-2, with Woodruff prevailing against Wayne Black in the deciding rubber, 6-3, 6-7, 6-2, 6-4.

-McEnroe would participate in a clinic with children in the poor town of Chitungwiza, cooling the controversy created by his comments.
+McEnroe would take part in a clinic with children in the poor town of Chitungwiza, cooling the controversy created by his comments.

 The American dream team with both Sampras and Agassi would prevail against Czech Republic in April.
 In July though, McEnroe would travel to Spain with none of them, and Todd Martin, Jan-Michael Gambill, Vince Spadea and Chris Woodruff would be defeated 5-0 on clay.

 The United States would not clinch a Davis Cup title before 2007, led by Andy Roddick and James Blake.